-When he faced trouble in the 5th grade band, I offered to attend a session to see what was happening.
+When he faced trouble in the 5th-grade band, I offered to attend a session to see what was happening.
 It was clear to me that he was the leader and the band director was targeting him to handle the whole group of drummers.
 I offered to sit in and observe.
 I knew that he would behave if I were in the room, and it would help change the dynamic between the two.
-So, each Wednesday for the spring semester, I showed up to the 5th grade band.
+So, each Wednesday for the spring semester, I showed up to the 5th-grade band.
 After the first week, the band teacher offered me a clarinet and the chance to help out the woodwinds.
-Brian made it through band, and continued to play in high school.
+Brian made it through band, and continued to play his drum in high school.
 I threatened to join him at college.

 As he grew, he took on the bubble gum gambit on the Middle School bus.
 He bought Hubba Bubba Bubble Gum at the store on the corner and then sold the pieces for 25 cents each.
 Once, when he and his sister were on a school trip to Boston, he sold Allie’s lunch and juice boxes for spending money.
 The vice principal at the middle school had us on speed dial.
 There were days of real worry about this one, but I knew that under that tough kid I struggled with, was a tender boy’s heart.